tardate/trumpeter_catalog/README.md

 of the catalog.
 It's a simple web page using some basic Bootstrap and Datatables features with a little custom javascript.

 Here's an example, with a simple search applied.
-Each entry has links to the main Trumpeter page as well as search links for the product on AliExpress and Google.
+Each entry has links to the main Trumpeter page as well as search links for the product on Scalemates, AliExpress and Google.

 ![file_example](./assets/file_example.jpg?raw=true)

-Note: the catalog is loaded from JSON file, which presents a security issue if the `skin/index.html` is loaded locally as a file in a browser.
+Note: the catalog is loaded from JSON file, which presents a security issue if the `index.html` is loaded locally as a file in a browser.

 In Firefox, the security issue can be overcome by disabling the `security.fileuri.strict_origin_policy` preference in `about:config`